joffrey-bion/krossbow/docs/artifacts.md

 !!! tip "Don't need STOMP?"
-    If you're just interested in the web socket client without STOMP protocol, don't declare a STOMP artifact, but instead choose either:

-      * the [built-in web socket implementation](./websocket/builtin.md) (without third-party dependencies)
+    If you're just interested in the web socket client without STOMP protocol, don't declare a STOMP artifact, but instead choose one of the web socket artifacts below.
-      * a third party web socket implementation (see below)

 ## Web Socket artifacts

 The STOMP artifacts depend on a web socket API that needs an implementation.
-Krossbow provides implementations for the built-in web socket API of most platforms, and also adapters for 3rd-part web socket implementations:
+Krossbow provides implementations for the built-in web socket API of most platforms, and also adapters for 3rd-party web socket implementations:

 | Artifact                                  | Description                                                                                                                                                                      |